worldbank/OvertureLink-Data-Pipeline/README.md

 - Validation errors: Re-download with `--force-download`
 - Memory errors: Reduce `DUMP_MAX_MEMORY` or use `--limit`
 - Disk space: Use `o2agol list-dumps` to check space usage
+- Larger data uploads (8+ million features) can sometimes hang on the upload to ArcGIS.
+We are actively trying to figure out the best way to deal with this.

 #### Performance Tips
 - Use `--use-bbox` for development (faster spatial filtering)